AdaptiveClick: Clicks-aware Transformer with Adaptive Focal Loss for Interactive Image Segmentation: Related Work

-Pre-fusion methods incorporate clicks information as an auxiliary input, which includes click features \cite{xu2016DIOS} or additional previous masks \cite{sofiiuk2022reviving,lin2022focuscut,liu2022simpleclick}.
-Starting with clicks embedding via distance transformation in \cite{xu2016DIOS}, a common technique is to concatenate maps of clicks with raw input \cite{jang2019BRS,li2018LD,liew2017regional}.
-Subsequently, Benenson~\textit{et al.}~\cite{benenson2019large} suggest that, using clicks with an appropriate radius offers better performance.
-Nevertheless, due to the potential absence of pure interaction strategies in \cite{xu2016DIOS}, another line of work \cite{forte2020getting,sofiiuk2022reviving} constructively employs masks predicted from previous clicks as input for subsequent processing.
-Following this simple yet effective strategy, several studies have achieved remarkable results, such as incorporating cropped focus views \cite{lin2017focal} or exploiting visual transformers\cite{dosovitskiy2020vit} as the backbone \cite{liu2022simpleclick}.
-Although the above methods strive to maximize the use of click information, the click feature tends to fade during propagation, exacerbating interaction ambiguity and leading to suboptimal model performance.
+Pre-fusion incorporates click as an auxiliary input, which includes click features~\cite{xu2016DIOS} and previous mask~\cite{sofiiuk2022reviving,lin2022focuscut,liu2022simpleclick}.
+Starting with click embedding via distance transformation~\cite{xu2016DIOS}, a common technique is to concatenate maps of clicks with raw image~\cite{jang2019BRS,li2018LD,liew2017regional}.
+Subsequently, Benenson~\textit{et al.}~\cite{benenson2019large} suggest that using clicks with an appropriate radius offers better performance.
+Nevertheless, due to the potential absence of pure interaction strategies in~\cite{xu2016DIOS}, another line of work~\cite{forte2020getting,sofiiuk2022reviving} constructively employs masks predicted from previous clicks as input for subsequent processing.
+Following this simple yet effective strategy, several studies have achieved remarkable results, such as incorporating cropped focus views~\cite{lin2017focal} or exploiting IIS transformer~\cite{liu2022simpleclick}.
+Although the above methods strive to maximize the use of click, the click feature tends to fade during long-range propagation, exacerbating the interaction ambiguity of IIS methods.

-To address the aforementioned issues, secondary fusion has been introduced as a potential solution.
-Building upon strategies in \cite{xu2016DIOS}, some previous works focused on alleviating the interaction ambiguity problem.
-Examples include emphasizing the impact of the first clicks \cite{lin2020first}, long-range propagation strategy for clicks \cite{chen2021CDNet}, and utilizing multi-scale strategies \cite{liew2019multiseg}.
-Inspired by the success of \cite{sofiiuk2022reviving}, Chen~\textit{et al.}~\cite{chen2022focalclick} further fuse clicks and previous masks for the refinement of local masks.
-Recently, drawing from~\cite{sofiiuk2022reviving}, Wei~\textit{et al.}~\cite{wei2023focused} proposed a deep feedback-integrated strategy that fuses coordinate features with high-level features.
-Moreover, other recent works~\cite{jang2019BRS,sofiiuk2020f-brs,kontogianni2020IA-SA} have combined click-embedding strategies \cite{xu2016DIOS} with an online optimization approach.
-These methods are designed to eventually boost the accuracy via pre-fusion strategies.
+To address the above issues, secondary fusion has been introduced as a potential solution.
+Lin~\textit{et al.}~\cite{lin2020first} emphasizing the impact of the first click, long-range propagation strategy for click~\cite{chen2021CDNet}, and utilizing multi-scale strategies~\cite{liew2019multiseg}.
+Inspired by~\cite{sofiiuk2022reviving}, Chen~\textit{et al.}~\cite{chen2022focalclick} further fuse click and previous mask for the refinement of the local mask.
+Recently, Wei~\textit{et al.}~\cite{wei2023focused} proposed a deep feedback-integrated strategy that fuses coordinate features with high-level features.
+Moreover, recent works~\cite{jang2019BRS,sofiiuk2020f-brs,kontogianni2020IA-SA} have combined click-embedding strategies~\cite{xu2016DIOS} with an online optimization approach.
 However, no existing research has explored overcoming the challenge of interaction ambiguity in vision transformers.